Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 American Express Membership Rewards

-You cannot combine Amex Membership Rewards or share them to another member's account.
+You cannot combine Amex Membership Rewards or share them with another member's account.
 However, you can transfer points to a frequent flyer account in someone else's name, as long as that person is an authorized user on your Amex card account and has been for at least 90 days.

 “In order to link your accounts, the partner loyalty program account must be in your name or the name of an Additional Card Member on your Card Account.
 An Additional Card must be issued to the Additional Card Member at least 90 days prior to linking your program account to that Additional Card Member's partner loyalty account.”

-Amex has the most restrictive of the points-sharing options for flexible rewards currencies.
+Although they offer some level of point pooling via the ability to transfer points into one frequent flyer account if you have authorized users, Amex has the most restrictive of the points-sharing options for flexible rewards currencies.

 Related: All of the Cards That Earn American Express Membership Rewards Points